 Data source transparency and freshness endpoints are available so your team can verify recency as part of controls and escalation procedures.

-Screening context, risk dimensions assessed, allow/caution/block recommendation, rationale, and timestamps suitable for third-party review.
+Screening context, risk dimensions assessed, allow/caution/block recommendation, rationale, source coverage, and timestamps suitable for third-party review.

 Most teams can run a first check and review output in one session after signup.